PerfectlySoft/Perfect-NewRelic-Linux/README.md

     </a>
 </p>

-This project provides a system level module for New Relic Agent SDK.
+This project provides a Swift Agent SDK for New Relic.

-This package builds with Swift Package Manager and is part of the [Perfect](https://github.com/PerfectlySoft/Perfect) project and should not be used as an independent module.
+This package builds with Swift Package Manager and is part of the [Perfect](https://github.com/PerfectlySoft/Perfect) project but can be used as an independent module.

 ## Release Note